Alice Roberts

-Alice May Roberts (born 19 May 1973) is an English academic, TV presenter and author.
+Alice May Roberts (born 19 May 1973) is a British academic, anatomist, archaeologist, TV presenter and author.
 Since 2012 she has been professor of Public Engagement in Science at the University of Birmingham.
 She was president of the charity Humanists UK from January 2019 to May 2022, and is now a vice-president of the organisation.

 Early life and education

 Roberts was born in Bristol in 1973, the daughter of an aeronautical engineer and an English and arts teacher.
-She grew up in the Bristol suburb of Westbury-on-Trym, where she attended the private Red Maids' School.
-In December 1988, she won the BBC1 Blue Peter Young Artists competition, appearing with her picture and the presenters on the front cover of the 10 December 1988 edition of the Radio Times.
+She grew up in the Bristol suburb of Westbury-on-Trym, where she attended the private Redmaids' High School.
+Roberts has said that her fascination with the ancient past was sparked by watching a video of a live unwrapping of a mummy at Bristol Museum when she was aged 8.

+In December 1988, Roberts won the BBC1 Blue Peter Young Artists competition, appearing with her picture and the presenters on the front cover of the 10 December 1988 edition of the Radio Times.

 Roberts studied medicine at the University of Wales College of Medicine (now part of Cardiff University) and graduated in 1997 with a Bachelor of Medicine, Bachelor of Surgery (MB BCh) degree, having gained an intercalated Bachelor of Science degree in anatomy.
 In 2008, after seven years, she completed her PhD in paleopathology, the study of disease in ancient human remains.